 Free After Effects Templates >>

 This is a basic tutorial about Adobe After Effects, professional video editing software.
-However, if video editing is new to you, consider Wondershare Filmora.
-This is a powerful but easy-to-use tool for users just outgrowning a new editing level.
+However, if you think After Effects is too difficult, consider Wondershare FilmoraPro.
+This is a professional video editor, but easy-to-use tool for users just outgrowning a new editing level.
 You just need to use the split functionality in the toolbar to cut video.
 So easy!
-Download the free trial version below and cut your video footage with Filmora.
+Download the free trial version below and cut your video footage with FilmoraPro.

 How to Cut Videos in After Effects